 Salary, Benefits and Opportunities for Advancement

-When adding availability pay, however, FBI agents earned an average salary of $87,130 in 2018 (according to U.S. Bureau of Labor Statistics) and at the high level close to $120,000/year.
+When adding availability pay, however, FBI agents earned an average salary of $87,130 in 2018 (according to U.S. Bureau of Labor Statistics) and at the high level close to $123,000/year.
 Benefits include health and life insurance, retirement benefits, paid leave and federally funded training.

 Once on the job, FBI special agent can qualify for additional training which may lead to promotion to senior managerial, supervisory or executive positions.
 Promotion could advance agents to higher levels on the federal services pay scale and increase their annual base salary and availability pay.

-Find the latest FBI job listings in the JobMonkey Job Center today.
-Just click Apply to start the application process!
+Find the latest FBI job listings in the JobMonkey Job Center today